kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 * **Internal-only gateways.** Knative and similar projects need to deploy Gateways that are reachable within the cluster but not from the public internet (\#1651).
 Today this requires implementation-specific annotations or out-of-band Service manipulation.

 * **Egress gateways.** Workloads that route outbound traffic through a Gateway need a cluster-internal address to connect to.
 Without a portable way to request or identify such an address, egress patterns cannot be standardized.
-Standardizing such patterns has been requested by the wg-ai-gateway in service of generative AI use cases: for example, a `Gateway` with a  `Cluster` scoped address and a `Backend` pointing to an external inference provider should generally not be reachable from the open internet, to avoid injecting inference credentials into arbitrary requests. (see [\#4746](https://github.com/kubernetes-sigs/gateway-api/pull/4746) discussions on “open relays”.)
+Standardizing such patterns has been requested by the wg-ai-gateway in service of generative AI use cases: for example, a `Gateway` with a  `Cluster` scoped address and a `Backend` pointing to an external inference provider should generally not be reachable from the open internet, to avoid injecting inference credentials into arbitrary requests. (see [\#4746](https://github.com/kubernetes-sigs/gateway-api/pull/4746) discussions on "open relays".)

 * **Multi-address gateways.** A Gateway may be provisioned with both a public and an internal address.
 Clients currently have no way to determine which address is appropriate for their context.